A vertically integrated model with phase change for aquifers in cold firn: Firn Aquifer Model formulation

-We assume an unconfined aquifer over a horizontal base (ice slab or bedrock) with a high aspect ratio (length/height $\gg 1$), such that the velocities in the vertical direction ($z$) are negligible compared to lateral velocities for most of the current, and the pressure in the aquifer is hydrostatic.
-We assume that air does not participate in water dynamics or thermodynamics due to its low density, viscosity, and thermal conductivity.
+\end{landscape} We now assume an unconfined aquifer over a horizontal base (ice slab or bedrock) within the firn with a high aspect ratio (length/height $\gg 1$), such that the velocities in the vertical direction ($z$) are negligible compared to lateral velocities for most of the current, and the pressure in the aquifer is hydrostatic.
+Air is assumed not to participate in hydrology or thermodynamics due to its low density, viscosity, and thermal conductivity.
 We also assume that there is no loss of heat from the base of the aquifer.

-Assuming local thermodynamic equilibrium and neglecting the effect of heat conduction compared to heat advection, a simple model for a representative elemental volume (REV) involves refreezing liquid water when it invades a new pore space to warm the solid ice grains to the melting temperature, as shown in \cite{colbeck1976analysis,Clark2017,shadab2025unified}.
-The refreezing leads to the partial closure of the pore space and the loss of liquid water, which affects the dynamics of the gravity current.
-As such, the aquifer always experiences reduced porosity and is at the melting temperature.
-However, liquid water is lost during pore invasion due to refreezing and during drainage due to the trapping of residual water in the pore space.
+Assuming local thermodynamic equilibrium and neglecting the effect of heat conduction compared to heat advection, a simplified model for a representative elemental volume (REV) involves the freezing of liquid water while accounting for density differences when it invades a new pore space to warm the solid ice grains to the melting temperature.
+This idea of freezing has been implemented previously for 1D (vertical) infiltration in firn \citep{colbeck1976analysis,Clark2017,shadab2025unified} but not for lateral propagation via firn aquifers.
+During invasion, the freezing leads to the partial closure of the pore space, which reduces the porosity by $\Delta \phi(\tilde{\textbf{x}})$ and causes the loss of liquid water that affects the dynamics of the firn aquifer.
+As such, the aquifer always experiences reduced porosity $\phi'(\tilde{\textbf{x}})=\phi_0(\tilde{\textbf{x}})-\Delta \phi(\tilde{\textbf{x}})$ and is at the melting temperature.
+However, during drainage, a volume fraction of liquid water $\phi'(\tilde{\textbf{x}}) s_r$ is retained due to the trapping of residual water in the pore space, with $s_r$ being the residual saturation.